 Auditing can be performed by trained and qualified employees of the lab or by an outside auditing firm.
 A quality audit is a formal, planned check of all elements of the quality system.
 FDA states in its inspection guidelines that, “without an effective quality audit function the quality system is incomplete and there is no assurance the manufacturer is consistently in a state-of-control”.

 FDA requires, at a minimum, an annual audit.
 FDA states in Section 820.22 of the Quality System Regulation that you establish procedures for quality audits and conduct the audits to assure that your system not only complies with quality system requirements, but that the audits determine the effectiveness of the quality system.

 In order to address product quality issues, the processes audited must have a direct impact on actual product quality, such as internal procedures and processes and customer-reported failures.

-An effective Quality System, such as DAMAS, can produce positive results not only to your bottom-line but to your customer satisfaction rating.
+An effective Quality System can produce positive results not only to your bottom-line but to your customer satisfaction rating.
 If you have been implementing a quality system by using the components reviewed here, then you should already be bringing a positive return to your bottom-line, however, there’s always room for improvement.

 Key components of improvement include:

 Corrective And Preventive Action (CAPA)